Jeff Herman: Cases involving celebrities & powerful figures

-Herman withdrew from representing Egan, and he and another former attorney of Egan's, Mark Gallagher, wrote letters of apology to Ancier and Neuman.
-Herman's letter stated that he had learned that he had "participated in making what I now know to be untrue and proveably false allegations"; accompanying the letters were an undisclosed seven-figure sum.
-The following year, Egan was sentenced to two years in prison after pleading guilty to unrelated fraud charges.
+Learning of Egan’s discrepancies, Herman withdrew his representation, and he and another former attorney of Egan's, Mark Gallagher, wrote letters of apology to Ancier and Neuman.
+In his letter, Herman stated he had learned that he had "participated in making what I now know to be untrue and provably false allegations"; accompanying the letters were an undisclosed seven-figure sum.
+The following year, Michael Egan was sentenced to two years in prison after pleading guilty to unrelated fraud charges.
 The plaintiff in the second case, Cesar Sanchez-Guzman, filed a lawsuit in the state of Washington against Singer, alleging that he had been raped at age 17 by the director in 2003.
 Singer denied the allegations and removed himself from the public eye.
 In June 2019, Singer agreed to pay $150,000 to settle the case, which was approved by Sanchez-Guzman's bankruptcy trustee Nancy James, citing the absence of evidence that Singer attended the yacht party where the alleged assault took place.
 Singer's attorney Andrew Brettler said that Singer has maintained his innocence and that the "decision to resolve the matter with the bankruptcy trustee was purely a business one".

 In 2015, Herman wrote an op-ed piece for Reuters about bringing down powerful men accused of rape.
 In the piece, he said the role of the internet in sexual abuse cases is changing and it can play a positive, equalizing role enabling victims to come forward and speak up in support of others.